bucs445spring22/Software-Engineering-Guidelines/README.md

 8. Once a requirement is met, it should be considered frozen until project completion.
       * If requirements are not locked on completion, the project risks feature creep. **Feature Creep** entails constantly adding new capabilities to existing features, rather than tackling incomplete requirements.

+9. Separate the things that change from the things that stay the same
+      * This applys when talking about single functions or entire applications.
+Always ask, what may change here and how do I minize that changes impact.